 I am so incredibly blessed because my Mom knew I wanted the palette and gifted it to me for my birthday!
-Best Mom ever, for more reasons than for getting me such a great gift.
-I swatched it immediately and took some flatlays because we all know palettes are never as beautiful to photograph once you’ve used them a few times.
-If you follow me on instagram you have probably seen this palette a few times 😉
+Best Mom ever, for more reasons than for getting me such a beautiful palette as a gift.
+I swatched it immediately and took some flatlays because we all know palettes are never as beautiful as the first time you open them!
+If you follow me on instagram you have probably seen this palette a few times already 😉

-The Too Faced Just Peachy Mattes palette retails at Sephora for $55CAD.
-It contains 12 Matte shades with the exception of one (I’ll get into that in the swatches).
-The colours in the palette are peachy orange, pink and brown.
-Each shade is 1.25g for a total of 15g total.
+The Too Faced Just Peachy Mattes Eyeshadow Palette retails at Sephora for $55CAD.
+It contains 12 matte shades with the exception of one (I’ll get into that in the swatches).
+The colours in the Peachy Mattes palette are creams, peaches, pinks and browns.
+Each shade contains 1.25g for a total of 15g of product.
 This works out to $3.67CAD/gram.

-The palette has some weight to it.
-It feels expensive with it’s gold reflective case and bubbled pink cover.
-The clasp to open the palette features two little hearts!
+This palette itself has some weight to it.
+It’s gold reflective case and bubbled pink cover feels luxurious!
+The clasp to open the palette features two little hearts.

 It also smells amazing.
-The back of the Just Peachy Mattes Palette reads “infused with peach and sweet fig cream” and I believe it!
-The scent wafts towards me whenever I open the palette.
-I love it, but if you are sensitive to scent be aware that it’s potent.
+The palette is “infused with peach and sweet fig cream”.
+The scent is heavenly, it wafts towards me whenever I open it!

-All the shades in this palette follow what I would expect from a Peaches & Cream theme.
-Each shade has a peachy undertone and the colour scheme features creams, peaches, pinks and browns.
+All the shades in the Peachy Matte Palette are what I would expect from a Peaches & Cream theme.
+The colour story features creams, peaches, pinks and browns.
 With a themed palette like this most of your makeup looks are going to look similar in one way or another.

-I knew this going in and I’m fine with it, but if you don’t like peach tones this palette isn’t for you.
+I knew this going in and I’m fine with it, but if you want something unique from every makeup look this palette isn’t for you.

-I’m disappointed with how some shades look almost identical to others on the eye.
+There are a few shades that are very similar on the eyes.
 Peach Meringue and Peach Butter are the two lightest shades, and though the latter has a pink undertone they look identical when I wear them.
 Peach Tea & Fresh Picked are also very similar.